qjpcpu/goasync/README.md

 #### `func Auto(flows map[string]*Task) (async *Async, err error)`

-Consider this scenario: you want download an image first, then your robot can auto resize the image and store it to certain folder, and after the image downloaded, you can open your phone book and call for lunch.
+Consider this scenario: you want download an image first, then your robot can auto resize the image and store it to certain folder, and after the image downloaded, you can open your phone book and call for launch.
 After all, you can go off work.

 ```go
 package main